 Imperial College London is a world top ten university with an international reputation for excellence in teaching and research.
 Consistently rated amongst the world’s best universities, Imperial is committed to developing the next generation of researchers, scientists and academics through collaboration across disciplines.
 Located in the heart of London, Imperial is a multidisciplinary space for education, research, translation and commercialisation, harnessing science and innovation to tackle global challenges. |

 Monash University Monash University is one of Australia’s leading universities and ranks among the world’s top 100.
-We help change lives through research and education. |
+We help change lives through research and education.
+It has a large faculty of Science that is active across all areas of Science from Particle Physics to the development of new methods for identifying rare earth minerals. |

 Founded in 1826 in the heart of London, University College London is London’s leading multidisciplinary university, with more than 13,000 staff and 42,000 students from 150 different countries.
 It is one of the UK’s leading groups in the field of particle physics. |